mshreya9/Ciscohack-Frontend/README.md

-# Pragati ~ Progress begins at home
+# Pragati

+## A Submission for the Cisco Webex Hackathon

 <p align="justify">Pragati is an online platform that empowers rural housewives to earn money by selling their own authentic self-made products from home & providing reliable services on the go.
 There are various applications involving e-commerce portals to buy products or exchange old goods for new ones.
 But, currently, there is no such e-commerce innovation, targeting the backward class, that actually provides a platform to let village-women apply their self-learnt skills to use & start their business.
 While there are several means and opportunities for urban women to earn, the rural kind is often left to struggle.</p>